Agent's Take: The 15 contract-year players who can cash in with a big 2017 season

 Ansah is one of the NFL's better pass rushers when healthy.
 He was third in the NFL with 14.5 sacks in 2015.
 A nagging ankle injury derailed a 2016 season in which he only had two sacks.
 Regaining his 2015 form could put Ansah in line for a contract averaging in excess of $16M per year with over $50 million in guarantees, which is going rate for good edge rushers.
 Getting Stafford signed long-term allows the Lions to franchise Ansah if necessary.
 The defensive end number is expected to be in the $17.5 million neighborhood in 2018.

 Johnson was more interested in a long-term deal than the Los Angeles Rams , which is why he is playing under a franchise tag for a second straight season.
-On the bright side, the almost $30.7 million Johnson is making in 2016 and 2017 is the second-most money for a contract during this period behind only Josh Norman .
+On the bright side, the almost $30.7 million Johnson is making in 2016 and 2017 is the second-most money for a cornerback during this period behind only Josh Norman .
 The Redskins made Norman the NFL's highest-paid cornerback on an extremely front-loaded five-year, $75 million deal containing $50 million in guarantees in April 2016.
 This was a couple of days after the Carolina Panthers rescinded the franchise player designation they had placed on him.

 Johnson won't be franchised for a third time in 2018.
 A third franchise tag will be the greater of the highest franchise number at any position, quarterback, or 144 percent of the Johnson's $16,742,400 2017 salary.
 The minimum for a third franchise player designation is just under $24.11 million.
 Replacing Norman as the NFL's top-paid cover man in 2018 free agency is conceivable with a strong season.